snowwits/openend/README.md

 2. **Platform:** Enable/disable the Spoiler-Free mode for a specific video platform.
 You can choose between:
    - *Never:* Disable the Spoiler-Free Mode on this platform.
    - *Always:* Enable the Spoiler-Free Mode on this platform.
-   - *Channel-dependent:* Defer the decision to the channel level
+   - *Channel-dependent:* Defer the decision to the channel level.
      - If channels are supported on this platform.
 For example on Twitch.tv channels are supported, on MLG.com they are not.
 3. **Channel:** Enable/disable the Spoiler-Free mode for a specific video channel.
 You can choose between:
    - *Disable:* Disable the Spoiler-Free Mode on this channel.